nf-core/taxprofiler/docs/output.md

 - [MALT](#malt) - Sequence alignment and analysis tool designed for processing high-throughput sequencing data, especially in the context of metagenomics
 - [MetaPhlAn](#metaphlan) - Genome-level marker gene based taxonomic classifier
 - [mOTUs](#motus) - Tool for marker gene-based OTU (mOTU) profiling.
-- [kmcp](#kmcp) - Taxonomic classifier that utilizes genome coverage information by splitting the reference genomes into chunks and stores k-mers in a modified and optimized COBS index for fast alignment-free sequence searching.
+- [KMCP](#kmcp) - Taxonomic classifier that utilizes genome coverage information by splitting the reference genomes into chunks and stores k-mers in a modified and optimized COBS index for fast alignment-free sequence searching.
 - [ganon](#ganon) - Taxonomic classifier and profile that uses Interleaved Bloom Filters as indices based on k-mers/minimizers.
 - [TAXPASTA](#taxpasta) - Tool to standardise taxonomic profiles as well as merge profiles across samples from the same database and classifier/profiler.
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline